Samsung/tizen-docs/docs/application/tizen-studio-0/setup/openjdk.md

-# OpenJDK 10 and OpenJFX Installation Guide For CLI Installation
+# OpenJDK and OpenJFX Installation Guide For CLI Installation

-Open Java Development Kit (OpenJDK) is an open source implementation of the Java Standard Edition (Java SE) platform with contribution from Oracle and the open Java community.
-For more information, see [OpenJDK](http://openjdk.java.net/).
+This pages explains about installing Open Java Development Kit and Open JavaFX on your development hardware.
+OpenJDK is an open source implementation of the Java Standard Edition (Java SE) platform, for more information, see [OpenJDK](http://openjdk.java.net/).

 Open JavaFX (OpenJFX) is an open source, next generation client application platform for desktop, mobile and embedded systems built on Java.
 For more information, see [JavaFX](https://openjfx.io/).

 Before JDK version 9, JavaFX libraries were included in the JDK distribution.
 Since JDK version 9, JavaFX (JFX) is provided as a separate package.

-This document explains how to install the OpenJDK version 10 along with OpenJFX libraries for the following operating systems:
+This document explains how to install the OpenJDK along with OpenJFX libraries for the following operating systems:

 - [Windows](#install-openjdk-for-windows)
 - [Linux](#install-openjdk-for-ubuntu)
 - [MacOS](#install-openjdk-for-macos)

+> [!NOTE]
+> Currently OpenJDK 12 and below is supported.

 ## Download OpenJDK

-1. Download the OpenJDK version 10 from [https://jdk.java.net/10/](https://jdk.java.net/10/).
+1. Download the latest version of OpenJDK.

 2. Extract the .tar file.
-The `jdk-10.0.2` folder appears.
+The `jdk-12.0.02>` folder appears.

 ### Install OpenJDK for Windows

-This section explains how to install the OpenJDK version 10 on Windows:
+This section explains how to install the OpenJDK on Windows:

 1. Go to **Start** > **Control Panel** > **System and Security** > **System**.